taylorlapeyre/taylorlapeyre.github.io/resume.md

 ### Skills

-All items listed from most to least proficient.
+Proficient in all items listed.
+Items are sorted from most to least experience.

 #### Languages

-Ruby · Javascript · PHP · Python · Java · Objective-C · Shell · Clojure
+Ruby · Javascript · PHP · Shell · Python · Java · Objective-C · Clojure

 #### Frameworks & Libraries